 Listed below are brief descriptions of the formats typically present at conferences:

 Individual papers are submitted to be presented separately.
 Conference presenters submit an abstract that correlates to the conference theme but discusses a specific research project or topic.
-Typically, an individual presentation is allocated 15 to 20 minutes for presentation of research followed by a short period of question and answer.
+Typically, an individual presentation is allocated 15 — 20 minutes for a research presentation followed by a short period of question and answer.
 Often, individual presentations will be grouped into sessions with other research projects of comparable themes.

 A panel presentation highlights multiple perspectives about a specific issue or research question.
 Two or more speakers present different facets or thoughts about a particular topic or research problem.
 After each speaker presents their information, there is time for discussion and questions.
 Panel discussions differ from individual presentation sessions in that each speaker in a panel discussion in addressing the same exact topic instead of presenting research similar in nature.